manticoresoftware/manticoresearch/docs/installation.rst

    $ yum install gcc gcc-c++ make cmake mysql-devel expat-devel postgresql-devel unixODBC-devel rpm-build systemd-units git flex bison

+(git, flex, bison doesn't necessary if you build from tarball)

-RHEL/CentOS 6  ship with a old version of the gcc compiler, which doesn't support `std-c++` standard, for compiling use `devtools` repository:
+RHEL/CentOS 6  ship with a old version of the gcc compiler, which doesn't support `-std=c++11` flag, for compiling use `devtools` repository:

 .. code-block:: bash